Train you entire workforce & deliver a superior learning experience

 1. Deliver bad news

 As a manager you need to be able to deliver bad news to your team.
 The way you deliver it however, has consequences, on a personal level, but often also on a business level.
 The Engineering and Maintenance (E&M) business unit of KLM, the Dutch airline, has 5000 employees and needs new engineers on a regular basis.
-The technical and safety training (which is also described here) is thorough and only top of class are selected.
+The technical and safety training is thorough and only top of class are selected.
 This means KLM team leads and managers have to break the bad news to the ones who not make it and this can lead to uncomfortable situations.

 E&M has created an interactive 360 video VR soft skill training for their managers and team leads to deal with such situations.
 Founded on the CONNECT-model (Compose, Opening, Notice, Now deal with emotions , Explain, Consequences en Terminate) users are put in a situation where they have to break the bad news.
 They can choose how to do it, what they say and experience the consequence of their approach.
 An expert is virtually available after certain decisions in the scenario to explain when and why the conversation has gone sideways to support the user in learning the right approach.

 There is nothing that beats real life, but this training enables the team leads and managers to practise their skills and be more confident in the delivering bad news and dealing with the emotion that can come along.
 Repeatable and showing how VR supports having better conversations.